 Location: Terre-de-Haut, Iles des Saintes, Guadeloupe

-This morning began earlier for some than others as Stephanie, Josh, Wallace, Mattile, Alex, Tommy, Mark and myself ventured to the top of Terre-de-Haut for sunrise.
+This morning began earlier for some than others as Stephanie, Josh, Wallace, Mattile, Alex, Tommy, Mark, and myself ventured to the top of Terre-de-Haut for sunrise.
 The way up, fast and concrete, was only 40 mins with goats and increasing light greeting us.
-For the most part we hiked together, reaching the top to perch on a smooth rock formation, no doubt worn down by many a sunrise hiker and previous Sea|mester students.
+For the most part, we hiked together, reaching the top to perch on a smooth rock formation, no doubt worn down by many a sunrise hiker and previous Sea|mester students.
 This is a favorite of mine, having now done the hike three times and in all three seasons that Sea|mester vessels Argo or Ocean Star visit: Spring, Summer, Fall.

-Pain de chocolat, croissants and bread baked that morning was collected by Marina and Eric after dropping us off ashore for the full French breakfast experience, much to the delight of my fellow European born Josh.
+Pain de chocolat, croissants, and bread baked that morning was collected by Marina and Eric after dropping us off ashore for the full French breakfast experience, much to the delight of my fellow European born Josh.
 I shared my previously bought coffee from another French Caribbean island, St Barth, with my brew buddies Alex and Peter, and as skipper of the day and Captain of the vessel delivered a poignant reminder: 43,200 minutes; 720 hours; 30 DAYS!
-This is all that is left before your son, daughter, sibling or friend will leave Ocean Star, returning to you having experienced so much.
-While this could be seen as a sad moment as the trip is advancing towards the end, it is also an important reminder for everyone on board to get done what you came here to achieve, Carpe Diem, Sea’s the Day! (puns always purposefully intended).
+This is all that is left before your son, daughter, sibling, or friend will leave Ocean Star, returning to you have experienced so much.
+While this could be seen as a sad moment as the trip is advancing towards the end, it is also an important reminder for everyone on board to get done what you came here to achieve, Carpe Diem; Sea’s the Day! (puns always purposefully intended).

-Fun diving ensued once Marine Biology class provided us with more information on coral reef formation, and with our invigorated knowledge and ever increasing diving confidence it is great to see these land lubbing, non divers at one with the underwater world.
+Fun diving ensued once Marine Biology class provided us with more information on coral reef formation, and with our invigorated knowledge and ever-increasing diving confidence, it is great to see these land-lubbing, non-divers at one with the underwater world.
 This familiarity is also helping us quickly achieve all the learning points of the PADI Rescue Diver course that continued this afternoon with search patterns and underwater approaches to panicked or unresponsive divers.
-This evening the Emergency First Responder class begins, another PADI Rescue Diver course component but also available to everyone on board.
+This evening the Emergency First Responder class begins another PADI Rescue Diver course component but also available to everyone on board.

 This may sound like a busy day because it is, there is no denying that.
-But when you are in a place with so much to do, with people who you may never live with again, you have to live in the present, work hard in the moment, and get it all done.
+But when you are in a place with so much to do, with people who you may never live with again, you have to live in the present, work hard at the moment, and get it all done.
 It is through this shared effort and togetherness that close bonds and understandings are formed; a point I reinforced when teaching a class on Understanding Culture this afternoon.
-As much as agreements, policies, and role modeling has tried to shape the trip and it’s students, it is the real people and personalities that have drawn us closer around our sometimes very unique to us subjects.
+As much as agreements, policies, and role modeling has tried to shape the trip and its students, it is the real people and personalities that have drawn us closer around our sometimes very unique to us subjects.

 Related VoyageView All Voyages